Gopikas2006/Useless-Project-2.O/README.md

 - Member 2: Gopika S - Rajiv Gandhi Institute Of Technology,Kottayam

 ### Project Description
-This website creates a hilarious biography website where users can create their own funny persona!
+This website creates a hilarious biography where users can create their own funny persona!
 This will include amusing animal profile pics, quirky jobs, and comical homes.And also a silly fun fact about user.
 Users can choose profile image ,their Home image,Gender identity and a silly profession from hilarious list give for each.